kptdev/kpt/docs/kpt_cat.md

 ### Options

 ```
       --annotate                  annotate resources with their file origins.
+      --exclude-non-reconcilers   if true, exclude non-reconciler Resources in the output.
       --format                    format resource config yaml before printing. (default true)
       --function-config string    path to function config to put in ResourceList -- only if wrapped in a ResourceList.
   -h, --help                      help for cat
+      --include-reconcilers       if true, include reconciler Resources in the output.
       --include-subpackages       also print resources from subpackages. (default true)
       --strip-comments            remove comments from yaml.
       --style strings             yaml styles to apply.  may be 'TaggedStyle', 'DoubleQuotedStyle', 'LiteralStyle', 'FoldedStyle', 'FlowStyle'.
       --wrap-kind string          if set, wrap the output in this list type kind.
       --wrap-version string       if set, wrap the output in this list type apiVersion.
 ```

 ### SEE ALSO